atanisoft/Esp32OlcbIO/firmware/README.md

-# ESP32 IO Board Firmware
+# ESP32 OpenLCB IO Board Firmware

 ## Features

-The ESP32 IO Board supports all features of the base IO Board PCB.
+The ESP32 OpenLCB IO Board supports all features of the base IO Board PCB.
 Some of the functionality has been customized in this firmware as described below.

 ### Input/Output pins

-The ESP32 IO Board firmware exposes sixteen input/output connections with two of these being input only.
+The ESP32 OpenLCB IO Board firmware exposes sixteen input/output connections with two of these being input only.
 Additionally there are two buttons which can be used to generate events from the base IO board.

 ### Factory reset